nhartung/100-days-of-code/log.md

 **Today's Progress**: Today I just continued to work away at the "Generator".
 Not much to report, no problems encountered.
 Just pure work.

 **Thoughts:** 20% of the way there.
 Wow, it flew by.

+### Day 21 August 22nd, 2020

+**Today's Progress**: Continued to work on the generator.
+It's actually starting to look pretty cool.
+I used a Path2D to animate some LightParticles internal to the generator when it's powered on.
+Makes it pretty clear when it's on vs off.

+**Thoughts:** Still continuing to learn and utilize new tools that I wouldn't have thought to look for to begin with.
+The Path2D is a lot easier than trying to hand code things to follow a path.